mflannery/gluster-test-drive-3.3/docs/gluster-module-7.md

 exit
 ```

-Back on **rhgs** we need to tell gluster to replace the faulty brick with the newly created one
+Back on **rhgs1** we need to tell gluster to replace the faulty brick with the newly created one

 ```bash
 sudo gluster volume replace-brick repvol rhgs2:/rhgs/brick_xvdc/repvol rhgs2:/rhgs/brick_xvde/repvol commit force